 Exclusion - You must not enter for a period of until [insert date] and you will be tagged.
 [Must be tagged where facilities exist.]
-Foreign travel prohibition - You must not travel to any country outside of the British Isles [on][for a period of] Mental health treatment - You are to have [residential][non-residential] treatment under the direction of Dr for a period of until[insert date].
+Foreign travel prohibition - You must not travel to any country outside of the British Isles [on Mental health treatment - You are to have [residential] [non-residential] treatment under the direction of Dr for a period of until[insert date].
 Do you agree to this requirement?
 Programme - You must take part in a programme as directed by your supervisor for a period of days.
-Prohibited activity - You must not [for a period of][on the following days] until [insert date].
+Prohibited activity - You must not [for a period of] [on the following days] until [insert date].
 Rehabilitation activity - You must carry out up to days of activity and be under the supervision of a responsible officer.
 You must comply with all instructions given to you and keep all of your appointments.
-Residence - You must live at until Unpaid work - You must carry out hours of unpaid work in the community as instructed by your responsible officer.
+Residence - You must live at until [if applicable] unless your responsible officer agrees you can live at a different address.
+Unpaid work - You must carry out hours of unpaid work in the community as instructed by your responsible officer.
 This must be completed by [insert date].